Holding S.A. Biodyne Sells 100,000 Shares of Hancock Jaffe Laboratories Inc (NASDAQ:HJLI) Stock

 Hancock Jaffe Laboratories Inc (NASDAQ:HJLI) major shareholder Holding S.A.
-Biodyne sold 100,000 shares of the firm’s stock in a transaction that occurred on Monday, June 15th.
-The stock was sold at an average price of $0.42, for a total transaction of $42,000.00.
-Following the sale, the insider now owns 3,255,433 shares in the company, valued at approximately $1,367,281.86.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Biodyne sold 100,000 shares of the company’s stock in a transaction that occurred on Thursday, June 11th.
+The shares were sold at an average price of $0.39, for a total value of $39,000.00.
+Following the transaction, the insider now directly owns 3,255,433 shares of the company’s stock, valued at approximately $1,269,618.87.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Holding S.A.
 Biodyne also recently made the following trade(s):